caseywebdev/cursors/README.md

 #### Cursors

-The Cursors object itself should be mixed-in to all Cursors-using components with React's `mixin` method.
+The Cursors object itself should be mixed-in to all Cursors-using components.

 ### Component-Level